RNMaranan/MeXE402_Midterm_Maranan_Marasigan/README.md

 This formula is used in linear regression to model the relationship between a dependent variable and one or more independent variables by fitting a straight line.

 ## 🏁 Some Use Cases

+- Estimating student performance based on hours studied, attendance rate, and previous test scores.
+- Forecasting monthly electricity bills based on household size and appliance usage.
+- Forecasting the number of product sales based on advertising spend.

 ![i (2)](https://github.com/user-attachments/assets/c6ba8522-4b52-4eb8-bcf1-3fafe818b392)